sayakaminegishi/VClamp_Analysis_SayaMinegishi/README.md

 # VClamp_Analysis_SayaMinegishi
-Original matlab scripts for automatic analysis of voltage clamp traces.
+Original matlab and python scripts for automatic analysis of voltage clamp traces.

 Created by Sayaka (Saya) Minegishi minegishis@brandeis.edu

+## Description of each Python script
+navigate to 'final' folder under python scripts. header shows description.
-## Description of each script
+## Description of each Matlab script

-From Matlab Scripts folder:
+From Scripts folder,

 **"how_to_use.m"** - example script that demonstrates how to use my scripts.